 All my recipes come with step-by-step video tutorials with extra tips not mentioned in the blog post, so make sure you watch the video to ensure success.
 If you enjoy them, consider subscribing to the YouTube Channel to not miss an episode.
 Thank you!Subscribe to my YouTube Channel

-- Pound the garlic and black peppercorns in a mortar and pestle until fine.4 cloves garlic, ½ tsp black peppercorns
+- Pound the garlic and black peppercorns in a mortar and pestle until fine.4 cloves garlic, ½ teaspoon black peppercorns

 - Add the lemongrass and pound into a rough paste.1 stalk lemongrass

 - Add the oil, fish sauce, soy sauce, sugar and water and stir until the sugar is dissolved.
 Pour the marinade onto the chicken and mix well.
-Let marinate overnight, or at least 2 hours; stirring halfway in between if you can to make sure marinade is well distributed.2 Tbsp neutral oil, 1 Tbsp fish sauce, 1 Tbsp soy sauce, 1 Tbsp sugar, 2 Tbsp water, 1 lb chicken thighs
+Let marinate overnight, or at least 2 hours; stirring halfway in between if you can to make sure marinade is well distributed.2 tablespoon neutral oil, 1 tablespoon fish sauce, 1 tablespoon soy sauce, 1 tablespoon sugar, 2 tablespoon water, 1 lb chicken thighs

 - Preheat the grill on high heat.